jamesmontemagno/monkey-cache/README.md

 ### What is Monkey Cache?

-The goal of MonkeyCache is to enable developers to easily cache any data for a limited amount of time.
-It is not MonkeyCache's mission to handle network requests to get or post data, only to cache data easily.
+The goal of Monkey Cache is to enable developers to easily cache any data for a limited amount of time.
+It is not Monkey Cache's mission to handle network requests to get or post data, only to cache data easily.

-All data for MonkeyCache is stored and retrieved in a Barrel.
+All data for Monkey Cache is stored and retrieved in a Barrel.

 For instance you are making a web request and you get some `json` back from the server.
 You would want the ability to cache this data incase you go offline, but also you need it to expire after 24 hours.